jacygao/jacygao.github.io/content/post/encryption-certificate-tls-101.md

 Popular encryption algorithms include RSA

-# Certificate
+# Digital Certificate

+A Digital Certificate is a file that proves the autheticity of a server, device or user.
+A certificate file contains the following main components:

+- Digital Siginiture of the Certificate Authority(CA)
+- Certificate owner's Public Key
+- Expiry Dates
+- Name of certificate holder
+- Serial number

+## Certificate Authority(CA)

+Certficate Authoritis are entities that issue certificates.
+CA acts as the trusted third party between the owner of the certificate and the party relying upon on the certificate.

+There are a number of public CAs like [IdenTrust](https://en.wikipedia.org/wiki/IdenTrust) and [DigiCert](https://en.wikipedia.org/wiki/DigiCert) who can issue certificate trusted by most browsers and operating systems in public channels.

+An organisaction can also creates its own Certificate Authority to issue digital certificates used within the organisation's IT environment.

+There are two kinds of digital certificates:
+- Server Certificate
+- Client Certificate

+A digital certificate

-A certificate can be issued to a user, an application or a website.
+can be issued to a user, an application or a website.
 The issuer of certificates is called a Certificate Authority(CA).
 There are a number of public certificate authorities who can issue certificate trusted by most browsers and operating systems such as [IdenTrust](https://en.wikipedia.org/wiki/IdenTrust) and [DigiCert](https://en.wikipedia.org/wiki/DigiCert).

+Certificates are stored in Public Key Infrastructure(PKI)

 ## Server Certificate